top of page

 Barrier Cream: Apply barrier cream around the tracheostomy site, if recommended by the clinician.

-Close Monitoring: Continuously monitor the patient, as the tracheostomy tube can become obstructed or dislodged unexpectedly.
+Continuous Monitoring: Continuously monitor the patient, as the tracheostomy tube can become obstructed or dislodged unexpectedly.

 Emergency Tube Availability: Keep a sterile tracheostomy tube readily available in case of obstruction or dislodgement that requires immediate replacement.